Academic-Resources_2022 2023 Printable PDF

 How to Access Services

-6. If the student and instructor are unable to agree on implementing the RAP as written, the instructor will contact the Accessibility Services Coordinator and, in consultation with the Department Chair, make a determination of whether the recommended accommodation(s) will fundamentally alter the nature of the service, program, or activity.
+- If the student and instructor are uncertain about implementing the LOA as written, the instructor will contact the Accessibility Services Coordinator and, in consultation with the Department Chair, make a determination of whether the recommended accommodation(s) will fundamentally alter the nature of the service, program, or activity.

 COUNSELING SERVICES